fltk/fltk/README.Cairo.txt

     other software (package) name to see if it can be installed.
 If yes, run `brew install cairo' (or other name) to install it.

-    Other helpful packages are 'autoconf' and other Unix (Linux) tools, for instance 'git-gui' (installs 'gitk' and 'git gui' commands).
+    Other helpful packages are some Unix (Linux) tools, for instance 'git-gui' (installs 'gitk' and 'git gui' commands).
 The Xcode commandline tools mentioned above install only the git commandline tool.

     3.3.3 Install CMake and Build with CMake